stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 only in part.
 From them certain investigators have drawn conclusions differing greatly from the materialistic official verdict, but such speculations have little chance for belief among the conservative.
-The case of these imaginative theorists has not been helped by the action of superstitious Dr. Dexter, who threw the curious box and angled stone&mdash;an object certainly self-luminous as seen in the black windowless steeple where it was found&mdash;into the deepest channel of Narragansett Bay.
-Excessive imagination and neurotic unbalance on Blake&rsquo;s part, aggravated by knowledge of the evil bygone cult whose startling traces he had uncovered, form the dominant interpretation given those final frenzied jottings.
-These are the entries&mdash;or all that can be made of them.
+The case of these imaginative theorists has not been helped by the action of superstitious Dr. Dexter, who threw the curious box and angled stone--an object certainly self-luminous as seen in the black windowless steeple where it was found--into the deepest channel of Narragansett Bay.
+Excessive imagination and neurotic unbalance on Blake's part, aggravated by knowledge of the evil bygone cult whose startling traces he had uncovered, form the dominant interpretation given those final frenzied jottings.
+These are the entries--or all that can be made of them.

-  &ldquo;Lights still out&mdash;must be five minutes now.
+   "Lights still out--must be five minutes now.
 Everything depends on lightning.
-Yaddith grant it will keep up!&nbsp;.&nbsp;.&nbsp;.
-Some influence seems beating through it.&nbsp;.&nbsp;.&nbsp;.
-Rain and thunder and wind deafen.&nbsp;.&nbsp;.&nbsp;.
-The thing is taking hold of my mind.&nbsp;.&nbsp;.&nbsp;.
+Yaddith grant it will keep up! . . .
+Some influence seems beating through it. . . .
+Rain and thunder and wind deafen. . . .
+The thing is taking hold of my mind. . . .

-  &ldquo;Trouble with memory.
+   "Trouble with memory.
 I see things I never knew before.
-Other worlds and other galaxies&nbsp;.&nbsp;.&nbsp;.
-Dark&nbsp;.&nbsp;.&nbsp;.
-The lightning seems dark and the darkness seems light.&nbsp;.&nbsp;.&nbsp;.
+Other worlds and other galaxies . . .
+Dark . . .
+The lightning seems dark and the darkness seems light. . . .

-  &ldquo;It cannot be the real hill and church that I see in the pitch-darkness.
+   "It cannot be the real hill and church that I see in the pitch-darkness.
 Must be retinal impression left by flashes.
 Heaven grant the Italians are out with their candles if the lightning stops!

-  &ldquo;What am I afraid of?
+   "What am I afraid of?
 Is it not an avatar of Nyarlathotep, who in antique and shadowy Khem even took the form of man?
-I remember Yuggoth, and more distant Shaggai, and the ultimate void of the black planets.&nbsp;.&nbsp;.&nbsp;.
+I remember Yuggoth, and more distant Shaggai, and the ultimate void of the black planets. . . .

-  &ldquo;The long, winging flight through the void&nbsp;.&nbsp;.&nbsp;. cannot cross the universe of light&nbsp;.&nbsp;.&nbsp;. re-created by the thoughts caught in the Shining Trapezohedron&nbsp;.&nbsp;.&nbsp;. send it through the horrible abysses of radiance.&nbsp;.&nbsp;.&nbsp;.
+   "The long, winging flight through the void . . . cannot cross the universe of light . . . re-created by the thoughts caught in the Shining Trapezohedron . . . send it through the horrible abysses of radiance. . . .

-  &ldquo;My name is Blake&mdash;Robert Harrison Blake of 620 East Knapp Street, Milwaukee, Wisconsin.&nbsp;.&nbsp;.&nbsp;.
-I am on this planet.&nbsp;.&nbsp;.&nbsp;.
+   "My name is Blake--Robert Harrison Blake of 620 East Knapp Street, Milwaukee, Wisconsin. . . .
+I am on this planet. . . .

-  &ldquo;Azathoth have mercy!&mdash;the lightning no longer flashes&mdash;horrible&mdash;I
-can see everything with a monstrous sense that is not sight&mdash;light is dark and dark is light&nbsp;.&nbsp;.&nbsp;. those people on the hill&nbsp;.&nbsp;.&nbsp;. guard&nbsp;.&nbsp;.&nbsp;. candles and charms&nbsp;.&nbsp;.&nbsp;. their priests.&nbsp;.&nbsp;.&nbsp;.
+   "Azathoth have mercy!--the lightning no longer flashes--horrible--I can see everything with a monstrous sense that is not sight--light is dark and dark is light . . . those people on the hill . . . guard . . .
+candles and charms . . . their priests. . . .

-  &ldquo;Sense of distance gone&mdash;far is near and near is far.
-No light&mdash;no glass&mdash;see that steeple&mdash;that tower&mdash;window&mdash;can hear&mdash;Roderick Usher&mdash;am
+   "Sense of distance gone--far is near and near is far.
+No light--no glass--see that steeple--that tower--window--can hear--Roderick Usher--am
-mad or going mad&mdash;the thing is stirring and fumbling in the tower&mdash;I am it and it is I&mdash;I want to get out&nbsp;.&nbsp;.&nbsp;. must get out and unify the forces.&nbsp;.&nbsp;.&nbsp;.
+mad or going mad--the thing is stirring and fumbling in the tower--I am it and it is I--I want to get out . . . must get out and unify the forces. . . .
-It knows where I am.&nbsp;.&nbsp;.&nbsp;.
+It knows where I am. . . .

-  &ldquo;I am Robert Blake, but I see the tower in the dark.
-There is a monstrous odour&nbsp;.&nbsp;.&nbsp;. senses transfigured&nbsp;.&nbsp;.&nbsp;. boarding at that tower window cracking and giving way.&nbsp;.&nbsp;.&nbsp;.
-I&auml;&nbsp;.&nbsp;.&nbsp;. ngai&nbsp;.&nbsp;.&nbsp;. ygg.&nbsp;.&nbsp;.&nbsp;.
+   "I am Robert Blake, but I see the tower in the dark.
+There is a monstrous odour . . . senses transfigured . . . boarding at that tower window cracking and giving way. . . .
+I&auml; . . . ngai . . .

-  &ldquo;I see it&mdash;coming here&mdash;hell-wind&mdash;titan blur&mdash;black
+ygg. . . .

+   "I see it--coming here--hell-wind--titan blur--black
-wings&mdash;Yog-Sothoth save me&mdash;the three-lobed burning eye.&nbsp;.&nbsp;.&nbsp;.&rdquo;
+wings--Yog-Sothoth save me--the three-lobed burning eye. . . . "